vs-ude/fyr-www/content/quickstart/10_installation.md

 ### via NPM

+{{% notice note %}}
+We are currently in the process of rewriting the compiler using _Go_.
+The npm package will be removed once this reaches feature parity with the previous implementation.
+{{% /notice %}}

 An _npm_ package is available in the standard npm [registry](https://www.npmjs.com/package/fyrlang).
 It can be installed in a project with a simple `npm i fyrlang`.